 To be more productive in future, think about how you could improve your prompt for next time so that the output is closer to what you need.

 The above tips will give you a head start in making generative AI work for you.
 However, these tools are evolving constantly, and they’ll soon be able to take on even greater responsibility.
-The truth is that, if you don’t keep up with their capabilities, you won’t be as productive as possible, and that could put your position in jeopardy.
+The truth is that, if you don’t keep up with their capabilities, you won’t be as productive as possible, and that could put your job in jeopardy.
 ChatGPT and similar models are here to stay, so you need to be able to use them properly.

 As I mentioned above, you don’t need to rely on technical skills to use an LLM or many other generative AI models.
 That said, those who develop their “soft” skills will be the most productive.
 For example: